 What is a Texas Contractor License Bond?

-Construction contractors working in Texas may be required to secure a license in order to work on residential or commercial projects in the state.
-While this is not a statewide requirement, many local jurisdictions make it mandatory for contractors to go through the licensing process.
-This often involves posting a surety bond, known as a Texas contractor license bond.
+Construction contractors working in Texas may be required to secure a license to work on residential or commercial projects.
+While there is not a statewide requirement, many local jurisdictions make it mandatory for contractors to go through the licensing process, which often involves posting a Texas contractor license bond.

-A Texas contractor license bond is a form of protection meant to safeguard the local licensing authority and a contractor's customers from work that is not performed in line with building codes.
-These surety bonds also ensure contractors pay all taxes due in a timely fashion, and they provide for coverage of financial losses to those harmed if work is not performed correctly.
+A Texas contractor license bond is a type of surety bond that protects the local licensing authority and a contractor's customers from work that is not in line with building codes.
+These surety bonds also provide coverage for financial losses to those harmed if work is not performed correctly.

 Who Needs a Texas Contractor License Bond?

 Not all contractors are required to get a license or a bond in the state of Texas.
 Each city or county determines who must have a Texas contractor license bond and in what amount.

 Several counties and cities mandate that building and roofing contractors have a bond in place, while others require landscape and irrigation, moving, water treatment, or swimming pool contractors to post a bond.

 Check with your local licensing authority or agency to understand if and when a license is needed as a contractor and if a Texas contractor license bond is necessary as part of that process.

 How Do You Get a Texas Contractor License Bond?